All Episodes

 I'm just telling you that Reagan didn't have the pedigree.

-And I have I have warned you several times on this program that even during Reagan's presidency, many of the conservative intellectuals and Buckley was an exception.
+And I have warned you several times on this program that even during Reagan's presidency, many of the conservative intellectuals and Buckley was an exception, and many of the Republican liberals just despised the guy because he embarrassed them.

-His folksiness, his connection he had to the pro-life community, they just he embarrassed him.
+His folksiness, his connection he had to the pro-life community, he embarrassed them.

 His the bombing starts in five minutes, calling the Soviets the evil empire.

-I mean, the left all hated him, but so did a lot of people in the Republican Party.
+I mean, the left all hated that, but so did a lot of people in the Republican Party.

 Yeah.